 About the Lang Center

 The Lang Center supports faculty, students, and staff with advice and guidance, space for meetings and events, transportation resources, as well as funding for projects, internships, and curricular design.
-The Lang Center encourages faculty, staff, and students to be involved with surrounding communities both locally and globally, for mutual benefit and reciprocally enriching relationships.
+The Lang Center encourages faculty, staff, and students to be involved with surrounding communities locally and globally, for mutual benefit and reciprocally enriching relationships.

-Signature programs of the Center include a rotating visiting professorship that brings to campus activists or academics committed to social justice, civil liberties, human rights, and democracy for a year of teaching and community interaction.
-A scholarship program and a specially designated fund support students who want to create long-term sustainable social action projects, and a summer internship program sends students out to learn by doing and observing.
+Signature programs of the center include a rotating visiting professorship that brings to campus activists or academics committed to social justice, civil liberties, human rights, and democracy for a year of teaching and community interaction.
+A scholarship program and a specially designated fund support students who want to create long-term sustainable social-action projects, and a summer internship program sends students out to learn by doing and observing.
 Staff and faculty as well as students are invited to volunteer and serve, and faculty are supported as they create and redesign courses to incorporate significant elements of community-based learning.

 The heart of the approach to social responsibility at Swarthmore is the high energy and deep commitment that its students, faculty, and staff bring to it.
-The goal of the College and the Lang Center is to provide a learning environment that supports our college community members and the communities of which we are a part.
+The goal of the College and the Lang Center is to provide a learning environment that supports our College community members and the communities of which we are a part.